COVID-19 Response (have a question… ask the Florida Chamber below)

 Q: What hotel and motel restrictions are still in place under the new Executive Order?

-A: Under phase one, at the state level, hotels and motels are allowed to operate because they have been deemed essential.
+A: Hotels and motels are allowed to continue operations because they were deemed essential under Executive Order 20-91.
 However, there may be local regulations in effect which permit only essential lodgers to stay at public lodging establishments.

 Q: I am a nurse rapid responder who has been working a FEMA mission in New York for the last month.
 I am returning to Florida, am I allowed to rent a condo for 14 days to quarantine away from family?